how-tos

 Now that you know which specialist you need, you may wonder, what is the best cooperation model for my project?
 In this section, you will get practical advice based on Cieden’s experience as we cover the following:

-• The ins and outs and key differences of teaming up with in-house staff, freelancers, and agencies;
+• the ins and outs and key differences of teaming up with in-house staff, freelancers, and agencies;

-• The pros and cons of each collaboration model;
+• the pros and cons of each collaboration model;

-• The risks associated with each option.
+• the risks associated with each option.

 Hiring an in-house design team